Ahmedezz222/talinda_pos/EXCEL_REPORT_README.md

 2. Call it from `generate_shift_report` method
 3. Add the necessary data retrieval methods

+### Customizing Save Behavior
+To modify the save functionality:

+1. Edit the `save_report_as` method in `closing_amount_dialog.py`
+2. Modify default filename format in `excel_report_generator.py`
+3. Add additional file format options if needed

 ## Security Considerations

 - Reports contain sensitive financial data
 - Ensure the reports folder has appropriate access controls
 - Consider implementing report encryption for additional security
 - Regular cleanup of old reports may be necessary
+- **Save locations should be secure and accessible only to authorized users**

 ## Performance Notes